koxt2/steam-headless/README.md

 In it's current state this only works using podman.
 Docker hits namespace problems.

-It has no useful purpose other than to run the steam client in a container.
-It cannot be used as primary Steam install.

 ## So far...

 It installs the Steam client, it's capable of installing and playing native Linux games, and has audio.
-Proton hasn't been tested.

 ## Issues

 There is no GPU acceleration, it's purely software rendered.

-...more!
+Proton hasn't been tested.

+X server key autorepeat not working.

 ## Setup